peacecwz/kordinator/docs/README.md

 # Kordinator

-Kordinator is a lightweight, flexible, and easy-to-use Kotlin library that provides advanced features for managing commands and queries in your application.
+Kordinator is a lightweight, flexible, and easy-to-use MediatR pattern library that provides advanced features for managing commands and queries in your application.
 It is designed to help you write clean, concise, and maintainable code by using native Kotlin coroutines and dynamic dependency injection.